tearust/t-rust/docs/epoch10_billing_tax/README.md

 	Genesis_block_reserved_miner_reward-->>Income_tax_pool: At the end of a day, if the balance of pool buffer is less than 1000T. topup from the reserved token

 ```

+# Development
+## Every 1000 block, Charge memory tax
+We can set the memory tax to 1T per 100 block.
+All Tappstore, marketplace and TEA party pay 1T per 100 block

+To cold start, we can give every TApp a large amount of TEA as start funding.
+## End of every day, calculate income tax and maintainer revenue
+We do not use the real human time, we use block height instead.
+So every 7200 blocks (equal to 24 hours) run a cron job.
+This cron job will do the following tasks
+- Calculate maintainer income tax and revenue
+- Collect income tax to income_pool and pay maintainer
+- income_pool pay exceed (1000T) to Global bonding curve
+- Topup income_pool if lower than 1000T
+## At any time, instantly pay off RA public service
+This is not a daily cron job.
+RA is paid from the income_pool
+The initi balance is 1000T.
+So the income_tax_pool can start to pay RA from the very beginning
+## Add the query API from TAppstore to Marketplace
+Marketplace is a standalone tapp.
+It will need to get data from TAppstore.
+So the API is needed to query/response data between Marketplace and TAppstore.